 ✔Take Necessary Measurements

 You will need to measure your pet and track height.
+It may seem a little strange, but measuring pet dimensions is very important too.
 We have a guide to on how to properly measure your pet.
 We recommend checking their height from feet to shoulder.
 It is not advised to go by weight or breed, since a beagle and poodle can be the same weight and different sizes.
 Our pet door experts suggest the top of the flap be at least an inch above your pet’s shoulder.
 This height includes the step-over, which is how high the bottom of the pet door is raised from the ground.Check out our measuring guide for a video and more information.

 For almost all patio inserts, you will need to measure the track height from top to bottom.
 This is the space your slider slides on.
 Top to bottom refers to the deepest parts on the top, to the deepest parts on the bottom.
 If you are looking into the Hale Omni Panel, please note that panel does require a different measuring technique.